jazzband/Watson/README.md

 ### edit

 Edit a frame.
-You can get the id of a frame with the `watson report` command.
+You can get the id of a frame with the `watson log` command.

 The `$EDITOR` environment variable is used to detect your editor.